utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 <img alt="Update notification preferences" src="https://assets.postman.com/postman-docs/v10/notification-preferences-v10.jpg">

 In the Slack column, you can opt in to or out of notifications such as security, usage, monitors, and comments.
-Select or de-select the boxes next to each item.
+Select or de-select the checkboxes next to each item.
 Select **Update Preferences** to save changes.

 > You can't receive notifications in Slack when team members modify pull requests.
 You can receive notifications in Slack when you're mentioned in pull request comments.
 Select **I’m mentioned in a comment** in the **On Slack** column.
 To learn more about adding comments to pull requests, see [Adding comments](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/#adding-comments).